turingschool/curriculum/tutorials/controllers/render_and_redirect.markdown

 We can give `render` the name of an action to cause the corresponding view template to be rendered.

-For instance, if you're in an action named `update`, Rails will be attempting to display an `update.html.erb` view template.
-If you wanted it to display the edit form, associated with the `edit` action, then `render` can override the template selection.
+For instance, if you're in an action named `update`, Rails will attempt to display an `update.html.erb` view template.
+If you want it to display the edit form, associated with the `edit` action, then `render` can override the template selection.

 This is often used when the model fails validation: